YoanaAri/post-it-board/README.md

 <img src="src/img/examples/emptyHome.PNG" alt="empty trush example" width="240" height="160">

 Post it's state is saved in LocalStorage so you can refresh the page and still see the Post its.
-Be sure you dont have your browser configured to deny permission to persist data.
+Make sure you don't have your browser configured to deny permission to persist data.

 <p align="right">(<a href="#top">back to top</a>)</p>